ashermancinelli/cxbqn/README.md

 There has been discussion on this topic on the Matrix server, but no consensus has been reached.
 CXBQN supports importing from locations defined in the environment variable `BQNPATH`, a `:`-delimited path just like `$PATH`.
-For example, if `/home/asher/bqn/foo.bqn` contains `4` and the environment variable `BQNPATH` contains `/home/asher/bqn`, running `foo←•Import "foo.bqn"` will assign `4` to `foo`.

-`<prefix>/share/bqn` under the installation prefix used when building/installing CXBQN will always be searched when calling `•Import`.

-The (future) standard BQN library directory `/usr/share/bqn` is also searched when importing.

 The order in which `•Import` searches for files is: